Shahzad Bhatti Welcome to my ramblings and rants!

 Every era of distributed computing burned a lesson into my thinking.
 Here’s what stuck and how I applied each lesson to PlexSpaces.

-rpcgenfor defining a contract, generate the code.
+• Contracts prevent chaos: Sun RPC introduced me to XDR and rpcgen for defining a contract, generate the code.
 CORBA reinforced this with IDL.
-I have seen countless times where teams sprinkle Swagger annotations on code and assumes that they have APIs, which keep growing without any standards or consistency.
+I have seen countless times where teams sprinkle Swagger annotations on code and assumes that they have APIs, which keep growing without any standards, developer experience or consistency.

 Applied: PlexSpaces revives this concept for the polyglot serverless era where you can deploy Python ML models, TypeScript webhooks, and Rust performance-critical code to the same node.